Instructions for Authors

 Find out how you can share your research published in Elsevier journals.

 Every peer-reviewed research article appearing in this journal will be published open access.
 This means that the article is universally and freely accessible via the internet in perpetuity, in an easily readable format immediately after publication.
-The author does not have any publication charges for open access.
-The Westerdijk Fungal Biodiversity Institute will pay to make the article open access.
+The open access publication fee for this journal is EUR 1000 per article, excluding taxes.

 A CC user license manages the reuse of the article (see http://www.elsevier.com/openaccesslicenses).
 All articles will be published under the following license:

 For non-commercial purposes, lets others distribute and copy the article, and to include in a collective work (such as an anthology), as long as they credit the author(s) and provided they do not alter or modify the article.